mantidproject/mantid/docs/source/release/v3.14.0/diffraction.rst

 Improvements
 ############

+- :ref:`LoadILLDiffraction <algm-LoadILLDiffraction>` will not flip the even-numbered tubes when using the calibrated data, since they are flipped already in the nexus files.
 - :ref:`PowderDiffILLDetScanReduction <algm-PowderDiffILLDetScanReduction>` will scale the counts by 1M, when normalisation to monitor is requested, and it will also offer to enable/disable the tube alignment, and offer tube by tube reduction.
+- :ref:`PowderDiffILLDetEffCorr <algm-PowderDiffILLDetEffCorr>` now offers to use the raw or calibrated data blocks in the nexus files.
 - :ref:`SNAPReduce <algm-SNAPReduce>` now has progress bar and all output workspaces have history
 - :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder>` and :ref:`AlignAndFocusPowderFromFiles <algm-AlignAndFocusPowderFromFiles>` now support outputting the unfocussed data and weighted events (with time).
 This allows for event filtering **after** processing the data.
 - :ref:`LoadWAND <algm-LoadWAND>` has grouping option added and loads faster